 The Marine Video Library

-The seafaring world in moving pictures and available for download
+The seafaring world in moving pictures and available for download.

 When you click on the picture, these videos should automatically launch and play on your Windows Media Player.
 With some browsers, you may need to use the "save as" feature, by right clicking your mouse and saving the file on your computer.
-You may also need to download the DivX codec, available free of charge at www.divx.com.

 Click for download Size Comments Martin's Rating Source